jfarias123/Data-Science-for-Everyone/README.md

 # Hi there, I'm John

-I'm a student at New York University.
+I'm a finance and data science student at New York University.